OpenID Connect Clients

 curl -XPOST -i https://<INSTANCE_DOMAIN>/oauth2/device_authorizations?client_id=<CLIENT_ID>&scope=<SPACE_SEPARATED_LIST_OF_SCOPES>

-The curl request above will be a JSON response containing the verification_uri and user code among other values.
+The JSON response contains the verification_uri and user code among other values.
 Go to the verification_uri on a browser and enter the user code to complete the flow.

 Design Considerations